Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Juni 2026 05.21.38 UTC
+- WIB: Sabtu, 6 Juni 2026 07.16.25 UTC
-- WITA: Sabtu, 6 Juni 2026 06.21.38 UTC
+- WITA: Sabtu, 6 Juni 2026 08.16.25 UTC
-- WIT: Sabtu, 6 Juni 2026 07.21.38 UTC
+- WIT: Sabtu, 6 Juni 2026 09.16.25 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational